Life After Parsing™:

 suggests is you should simply use a very strong parsing technology to

 avoid as much of this pain as you can.

 DMS uses a GLR parser, which means it handles arbitrary lookahead and ambiguous grammars with aplomb.
-Arbitrary semantic reduction conditions allow DMS parsers to eliminate many ambiguous choices while parsing.
-You write a grammar; DMS's GLR parser can parse it.
+Arbitrary semantic reduction conditions allow DMS parsers to eliminate many ambiguous choices while parsing, or they can be retained an eliminated later using semantic information.
+You write a context-free grammar; DMS's GLR parser can parse it.
 So in general parsing is hard; with DMS, parsing is a lot easier.

 DMS parsers can be configured to collect preprocessor definitions and conditionals without expanding them.
 This makes it possible to reason about the code as seen by the programmer, with all the preprocessor directives in place.
 No other tool known to us can do this.

 - Lexical Capture: It is classic to perform lexical analysis of the source code, e.g., to break up the stream of input characters into tokens that represent the conceptual elements of a program: identifiers, numbers, keywords, comments, strings, even whitespace.
 That idea still generally holds.
 It is also classic to build a hand-coded lexer or use Flex to accomplish this, and process the ASCII characters in files that made up all the languages we knew and loved, and in fact still dominate Western programming.
 But for highly evolved legacy languages, and modern languages, you need to process possibly many character representations (Katakana in comments in C, anyone?) including Unicode, convert numbers to floating point without losing precision, capture numbers with possibly arbitrarily large precision, handle keywords that might be identifiers (PL/1 is famous: every keyword can be an identifier!), etc.